jdunkerley/ToDosElectron/README.md

 Additional development environment goals:

 * Want to have a CI build process hosted within [Visual Studio Team Services](https://www.visualstudio.com/team-services/)
-* Want to have the code hosted within GitHub
+* Want to have the code hosted on GitHub
 * Be able to run the build and tests within [Visual Studio Code](https://code.visualstudio.com/)

 The diagram below shows the end goal for the build process we are going to create.